davixdedem/StarlinuX/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- PRIVACY POLICY -->
-## Privacy Policy
+## Privacy Policy for Pi Starlink

-**Pi Starlink** is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and disclose your personal information when you use our mobile application ("App").<br>
+Pi Starlink is dedicated to safeguarding your privacy.
+This Privacy Policy outlines how we handle your personal information when you use our mobile application ("App").

-1. Information We Collect<br>
+**Information We Collect**

-We may collect and process the following types of information when you use our App:<br>
+When you use our App, we do not collect any personal information.
+Specifically, we do not gather:

-- Personal Information: We don't collect personal details such as your name, email address or contact information.<br>
+- Personal Information: No collection of names, email addresses, or contact information.<br>
-- Device Information: We don't collect information about your device, such as operating system or hardware model.<br>
+- Device Information: No data regarding your device, such as the operating system or hardware model.<br>
-- Usage Data: We don't collect data about how you interact with our App.<br>
+- Usage Data: No tracking of your interactions with the App.<br>
-- Location Data: With your consent, we may collect location data for specific features (e.g., Wi-Fi status).<br>
+- Location Data: We do not collect location data, except with your explicit consent for specific features (e.g., Wi-Fi status).<br>

-4. Data Security<br>
+- Data Security<br>
-We implement appropriate technical and organizational measures to protect your data from unauthorized access, disclosure, or alteration.
-However, no method of transmission over the internet is 100% secure, so we cannot guarantee absolute security.<br>
+- We take reasonable technical and organizational measures to protect your information from unauthorized access, disclosure, or alteration.
+However, please be aware that no method of transmission over the internet is completely secure, and we cannot guarantee absolute security.<br>

-6. Your Rights<br>
+**Your Rights**

-Depending on your jurisdiction, you may have the following rights regarding your data:<br>
+- Depending on your location, you may have certain rights concerning your data, including:<br>
-Access to the personal data we hold about you.<br>
+- Access to any personal data we may hold about you.<br>
-Request correction or deletion of your data.<br>
+- The ability to request corrections or deletions of your data.<br>
-Withdraw your consent to data collection, if applicable.<br>
+- The option to withdraw your consent for data collection, if applicable.<br>

-7. Third-Party Links<br>
+- Third-Party Links<br>
-Our App may contain links to third-party websites or services.
-This Privacy Policy does not apply to third-party services, and we are not responsible for their privacy practices.<br>
+- Our App may include links to third-party websites or services.
+This Privacy Policy does not extend to these external services, and we are not responsible for their privacy practices.<br>

-8. Children’s Privacy<br>
+**Children’s Privacy**
-Our App is not intended for children under 13, and we do not knowingly collect personal data from children.
-If we learn that we have collected data from a child under 13, we will take steps to delete it.<br>
+- Our App is not designed for children under 13, and we do not knowingly collect personal data from this age group.
+If we discover that we have inadvertently collected data from a child under 13, we will take appropriate measures to delete it.<br>

-9. Changes to This Privacy Policy<br>
+**Changes to This Privacy Policy**
-We may update this Privacy Policy from time to time.
-We will notify you of any material changes by posting the updated policy in the App and updating the "Last Updated" date at the top of this page.<br>
+We may periodically update this Privacy Policy.
+Any significant changes will be communicated by posting the revised policy within the App and updating the "Last Updated" date at the top of this document.<br>

 <!-- CONTACT -->